MirjamC/xml-workshop/_build/html/_sources/1_introduction_python.md

 There are multiple ways to run a cell:
 * By clicking the 'Run' button in the taskbar;
-* By pressing 'shift + enter when the cell is selected (green frame)' *Note that this will add a new cell below the cell that was run.*
+* By pressing 'shift + enter when the cell is selected (green frame)' *Note that this will add move the selection box down one cell.
+When the end of the cells is reached this will add new empty cells to the Notebook.*

 The moment a cell generates *output* the output is displayed beneath the cell, keeping code and output together.